Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2023/luck-or-skill.md

 CGPA as high as possible.
 Expect nothing else from the system, and you won't be disappointed.

+**UPDATE**: I gave a talk regarding this at Pathfinder, BSW's session on department change for freshers.
+You can find the slides [here](https://docs.google.com/presentation/d/1-rP4ywexFtNwoUgRlthBNI2sa9NAWtWpvz_9uhUDPCI/edit?usp=sharing)

 ## Appendix: Code for the luck simulation

 <script src="https://gist.github.com/Aniruddha-Deb/774da08070d45f5d050c76673523c3b6.js"></script>